andres81/Model_of_the_Psyche/case-files/arriva-rules-of-engagement/README.md

 driver couldn't be happier.
 Whistling, singing, cheerful...
 Because you felt power?
 Because you hurt someone?
 Being sadistic?

+### Conclusion

 If the Arriva thinks this is normal, and on top of that doesn't find it necessary to respond to my complaint, then it is time for escalation.
 The escalation I am going to start, will not be easy for anyone: Clear rules of engagement, rules that are legally binding for both parties engaging with each other.
 In the above case the employees of Arriva, effectively Arriva as they represent and act on behalf of Arriva, and the customers/travelers.

+### Actions

+The Arriva needs to define a clear set of rules of engagement, for the different parties involved in the interaction between civilians that will be present, in the role of traveler/customer, in the situations with the Arriva, the employees of the Arriva, and the hired personnel, like the bus driver of above described situation, who was hired by Arriva.

+These rules of engagement, clearly indicate how one can communicate, what is accepted and what not, how to behave and how not.
+If someone indicates, for example, she wishes to leave the bus, then OPEN THE DOORS!.
+If not, criminal law intervention.
+Nothing less.

+What we also have to do, is proactively communicate these rules of engagement, to civilians, so they can stand up for their rights.
+This will help prevent the violation of human rights.
+Robbing a persons freedom, is a clear violation of human rights.
+This can not be accepted.

+The above situation will be escalated to the (local) government.
+The Arriva will receive a written letter that will also be added to this writing.
+They will get a chance to answer in public, justify their actions, and proof that they do everything possible to prevent this from happening again.
+If not, harder escalation in the form of asking journalism for help and the Dutch government.